Ajatt-Tools/PasteImagesAsWebP/config.md

-## Paste Images As WebP - configuration
+## AJT Media Converter - configuration

 * `avoid_upscaling` - Don't resize an image when its original size is less than requested.
 * `bulk_convert_fields` - List of fields where the add-on looks for images when bulk-converting.